evgenyneu/FortranFromPython/README.md

 # Running Fortran function from Python

-This example shows how to run Fortran function from Python.
+This example shows how to run a Fortran function from Python.

 ## Setup